thescalaguy/blog/source/_posts/Writing-a-PRD-Restaurant-Reservations.md

 3. Create three curated menus for each of these restaurants.
 4. Get 100 bookings for each menu in the first six months.

-The KPIs for the following goals are listed below.
+The KPIs for the goals are listed below.

 1. The number of people viewing curated menus.
 2. The number of people buying curated menus.